 Adrian left Celtic Krystal in 2015.

 2018 – Robin’s back!
-Well has not really been away as the gigs kept happening, when I was fit enough.
-This period saw an Oscar winning performance of ‘thank yous’ to The NHS, my wife, family, friends, Krystal and all who gave me support and care over the past 4/5 years.
+Well has not really been away as the gigs kept happening – when he was fit enough.
+This period saw an Oscar-winning performance of ‘thank yous’ to the NHS, my wife, family, friends, Krystal, and all who gave him support and care over the past 4/5 years.
 2018’s a busy year with lots of new material coming to the fore.
 JazzUp has really taken off at Club 85 in Hitchin.

 2019 – The year got off to a great start with four Burns’ Suppers and Paddy’s Day celebrations.
-The longest gig ever in my 52 years of giging.
-A two hour afternoon set then a five hour evening set at The Vic in Hitchin was the pinnacle of my singing stamina endurance test for an ageing Wild Rover !
+The longest gig ever in his 52 years of gigging.
+A two-hour afternoon set then a five-hour evening set at The Vic in Hitchin was the pinnacle of my singing stamina endurance test for an ageing Wild Rover!
 July 2019 saw my fiddling friend Krystal tying the matrimonial chord with Richard at Stonehenge.
 Quite an occasion to be permitted to perform in the Centre Circle of Stonehenge.
 Yes, we played with The Stones!

 News of the year is that Krystal is expecting a baby in 2020.

-Celtic Krystal are ‘resting’ with the birth of Krystal’s new daughter Ayla.
-Well ‘resting’ might not be the correct description for motherhood !
+Celtic Krystal is ‘resting’ with the birth of Krystal’s new daughter Ayla.
+Well, ‘resting’ might not be the correct description for motherhood!

-A new year 2021 and unfortunately the pandemic is still with us.
-Thinking positively that live music will return in 2021 Celtic Krystal and Celtic Mashup are now taking bookings for gigs in 2021…depending on the Government restrictions and the safety of musicians and audience..
+A new year and unfortunately the pandemic is still with us.
+Thinking positively that live music will return in 2021 Celtic Krystal and Celtic Mashup are now taking bookings for gigs in 2021… Depending on the Government restrictions and the safety of musicians and audience.